-The Company operates vessels in both spot and time charter markets, with approximately 20% of the fleet on time charter (based on projected revenue days in 2019) with average remaining charter length of 1.2 years as of September 30, 2018.
-The Company believes this mix of spot exposure and time charters positions the Company to benefit substantially in the current rising environment, while maintaining an attractive level of cash flows due to the fixed monthly revenue the Company receives from its time charter agreements.
+The Company operates vessels in both spot and time charter markets, with approximately 20% of the fleet on time charter (based on projected revenue days in 2019) with average remaining charter length of 1.2 years as of December 31, 2018.
+The Company believes this mix of spot exposure and time charters positions the Company favorably to benefit from the current rising charter rate environment, while enhancing its ability to maintain an attractive level of cash flows due to the fixed monthly revenue the Company receives from its time charter agreements.

-The Company believes that it has established a reputation as a safe, high-quality, cost-efficient operator of modern and well-maintained tankers, and the Company's management team strives to maintain high standards of performance, cost-efficient operations, reliability and safety in all of the Company's operations.
+The Company believes that it has established a reputation as a safe, high-quality, cost-efficient operator of modern and well-maintained tankers, and the Company's management team strives to maintain high standards of performance, cost-efficient operations, reliability and safety in its operations.
 Chief Executive Officer Craig H. Stevenson, Jr. leads the management team and has over 40 years of experience in the shipping industry.
 Based on his previous experience as Chairman and Chief Executive Officer of OMI Corporation from 1998 through 2007, Mr. Stevenson and his team have developed strong relationships with charterers, financing sources, shipyards and other shipping industry participants.
-In addition, part of the Company's fleet will be managed by Capital Ship Management Corp. ("CSM"), the manager of CPLP's fleet, who has a strong record of vessel safety and compliance with rigorous health, safety and environmental protection standards, and enjoys long-standing relations with charterers with a high level of customer service and support.
+In addition, part of the Company's fleet will be managed by Capital Ship Management Corp. ("CSM"), the manager of CPLP's fleet, who the Company believes has a strong record of vessel safety and compliance with rigorous health, safety and environmental protection standards, and enjoys long-standing relations with charterers with a high level of customer service and support.
 The Company intends to leverage the combined experience, reputation and relationships of the management team and CSM to pursue growth in the crude and product tanker sector and create value for its shareholders.

-The Company believes that it is positioned to benefit from attractive market opportunities, including the potential for an increase in crude oil transportation distances, an increase in product and crude tonnage demand in connection with requirements of the International Maritime Organization ("IMO") relating to complying with low sulfur fuel oil standards (the "IMO 2020 Regulations") and growth opportunities.
+The Company believes that it is well-positioned to benefit from attractive market opportunities, including the potential for an increase in crude oil transportation distances, an increase in product and crude tonnage demand in connection with requirements of the International Maritime Organization ("IMO") relating to complying with low sulfur fuel oil standards (the "IMO 2020 Regulations") and growth opportunities.
 With respect to the IMO 2020 Regulations, the Company has committed to installing exhaust gas cleaning systems ("scrubbers") on five Suezmax vessels, and has options to install scrubbers on the majority of the remaining Suezmax vessels with timing to be determined at the Company's discretion.